AbdullahRohaan/My-Projects/README.md

 ### Rock Paper Scissors Game (C)
 A console-based implementation of the classic Rock Paper Scissors game using C, demonstrating core programming logic, conditional statements, and random number generation.

+### Python Calculator
+A professional, menu-driven calculator application developed using Python.
+The project supports both basic and advanced mathematical operations and is designed with proper input validation and error handling to ensure reliable execution.
+It demonstrates clean function-based programming, use of standard libraries, and building interactive command-line applications.

 ## 🛠 Tech Stack
 - Python
 - Machine Learning & AI